rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

 ### Will contact tracing be in place in educational and childcare settings?

-The government is developing a new national test and trace programme.
+The government has launched a new national test and trace programme.
-This will bring together an app, expanded web and phone-based contact tracing, and swab testing for those with potential coronavirus symptoms.
+This will bring together an app, expanded web and phone-based contact tracing, and swab testing for those with potential coronavirus (COVID-19) symptoms.
+This programme will play an important role in helping to minimise the spread of coronavirus (COVID-19) in the future.
-This programme will play an important role in helping to minimise the spread of coronavirus in the future.
 It will also include more traditional methods of contact tracing if a child, young person or parent tests positive.
 This could include, for example, direct discussion with parents and schools or colleges on recent contacts.
 The government is recruiting 18,000 contact tracers to support contact tracing and will recruit more if needed.
-They will play an important part in tracing the contacts of those with coronavirus, including children.
+They will play an important part in tracing the contacts of those with coronavirus (COVID-19), including children.

 ### What happens if someone becomes unwell at an educational or childcare setting?